kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 ---

-# What is Self-directed Learning?
+# What is Self-Directed Learning?

 <aside>